vlang/v/doc/docs.md

 Just type `p a`.

-For watching a variable by its name, use:
+To watch a variable by its name, use:

 `w a` (where `a` is the variable name)